Grasshopper-Tekla Live Link FAQ

 • Copying a Tekla component within Grasshopper

 • This creates new objects in Tekla in the same location as the old ones (as it should).
-The new objects will be left behind if you delete the new component in GH (whether you delete the component manually or by undoing the copying).
+The new objects will be left behind if you delete the new component in GH (both if you delete the component manually or by undoing the copying).

 • Cutting and pasting a Tekla component within Grasshopper